AmiiThinks/AlphaEx/README.md

 `name`: the nickname of your remote cluster, it should be defined in .ssh/config.

-`capacity`: maximum number of jobs you want to run in that cluster
+`capacity`: maximum number of jobs you want to run in that cluster, usually each cluster provides this information in its user manuel.

-`project_root_dir`: the root directory for your project
+`project_root_dir`: the root directory for your project in the remote cluster

-`script_path`: the path of the slurm array job script in the remote cluster that you want to submit
+`script_path`: the path of the slurm array job submission script in the remote cluster.

+Note that currently we only support array job submission in slurm, since this is the most effective way when you have large number of jobs.

-test/submit.sh is an example of the such script:
+`test/submit.sh` is an example of the array job submission script, please refer to the user manual of slurm if you don't understand the following script.

 ```
 #!/bin/bash